 If a lot of water is being introduced into the system and the pump is not keeping up with the increased volume of water, the water will rise to a level to sound the septic pump alarm.
 In systems with a pump in a separate tank, water will have no place to go besides the pump tank.
 Consequently, the water level will rise inside the pump tank until the timer allows for the pump to come back on.
 Since the timer only has the pump come on for certain times, it may take several pumping cycles before the water is pumped back down to normal levels.
 It depends on how much water was and continues to be introduced into the system, as well as the design of the system, to know how long the septic high water alarm will sound.

-Potential Causes for the Alarm to Go Off
+Potential Causes for a Septic Alarm to Go Off

-Too much water is being introduced into the septic system:
+Reason #1: Too much water is being introduced into the septic system

-What to do When the Alarm Goes Off
+What to Do if Your Septic Alarm Goes Off

 Next, check the septic breaker to ensure the system has power

-A System Evaluation– Once the components of your system are accessible, a professional will evaluate the system to determine the cause and propose a way to fix the problem.
-It may NOT be the same person or even the same day as the pumping service, so please limit your water usage after the pumping until the plan has been agreed upon to fix any issues
+Once the components of your system are accessible, a professional will evaluate the system to determine the cause and propose a way to fix the problem.
+It may not be the same person or even the same day as the pumping service, so please limit your water usage after the pumping until the plan has been agreed upon to fix any issues